 #4: Soft Cooler

-For our big road trips, we take this Polar Bear soft sided cooler.
-It keeps food cold for 1 to 2 days and it has enough room inside for a breakfast on the road or a picnic lunch.
+For our big road trips, we take this Polar Bear soft-sided cooler.
+It keeps food cold for 1 to 2 days, and it has enough room inside for breakfast on the road or a picnic lunch.
 Instead of filling it with ice which melts and turns into puddles of water, we instead freeze water bottles (we drain the first inch or two of water out of the water bottle and then freeze it) to use as giant ice cubes.
-We also purchased refreezable ice sheets– they are very lightweight and and they wrap around bottles and other things we are trying to keep cold, so we can fit them in between items in the cooler and we keep everything nice and cold.
+We also purchased re-freezable ice sheets– they are very lightweight, and they wrap around bottles and other things we are trying to keep cold, so we can fit them in between items in the cooler, and we keep everything nice and cold.

 #5: Contigo Water Bottles

 One of the easiest ways to make a mess in the car on a road trip is to spill a drink- so we like to have all of our kids sip their beverages from these Contigo soft spout water bottles.
 We'll refill them at a rest stop with bottled water or a sports drink that we buy at a grocery store (avoiding the higher gas station prices on drinks if possible!).